PHOENIX - This Halloween, the hunt is on for the most bone-chilling of horror stories.

 The couple set off from Green River, Utah, in 1928.
 Their wooden scow, called "Rain in the Face" traveled hundreds of miles to the Grand Canyon unscathed.

 However, after they made it to the Hermit Rapids, the Hydes were never seen again.

 Search parties later found the boat, eerily floating in calm waters near Peach Springs.
-Everything was still in its place: Food, clothing, books, diaries and a gun.
-The only thing missing was the Hydes.
+Everything was still in its place: food, clothing, books, diaries and a gun.
+The only thing missing was the Hyde couple.

 Theories abound to try to explain what happened to the couple.
 Some people have even come forward claiming to be Bessie Hyde.

 But the Hydes' bodies have never been found, so nobody knows for sure.

 In October of 1995, Amtrak's Sunset Limited train carrying 268 people was traveling through a remote stretch of desert toward California.
 Around 1 a.m., the screeching sound of the brakes snapped several passengers out of their sleep.

 A few cars tipped over as the train crossed a trestle bridge, plummeting into the 30-foot gulch below.

 The derailment killed a sleeping car attendant and injured about 100 people.